pleerock/routing-controllers-angular2-demo/README.md

-# routing-controllers with express demo
+# routing-controllers with angular and express demo

 1. Install all dependencies: